Helen McGuire leads our work in noncommunicable diseases. Photo: PATH.

 Program Leader, Noncommunicable Diseases

-Prior to joining PATH in 2013, Ms. McGuire served as acting director of policy and programs at the IDF, where she led strategy implementation for diabetes education and health systems in collaboration with national member associations and global leaders in diabetes.
-Other major achievements include negotiating and establishing an innovative diabetes education program in more than 100 countries and building the D-Net online diabetes network for health care professionals.
+Prior to joining PATH in 2013, Ms. McGuire served as acting director of policy and programs at the International Diabetes Federation (IDF), where she led strategy implementation for diabetes education and health systems in collaboration with national member associations and global leaders in diabetes.
+She has work experience in Kenya, Vietnam, China, India, Senegal, the United States, and Canada, and she has authored or coauthored several peer-reviewed publications.

 Ms. McGuire holds a masters degree in health administration from the University of Toronto, Canada.